mariaarnesson/memory_game_playground/TESTING.md

                 Below is an icon with an hourglass, the text: "Your Time:", and a button with the time in which the user made the entire game.
                 - Below is the "Play Again" button.
 After clicking on it, the user has the option to start the whole game over again.
                 - On the upper right site is: "x" .
 By clicking on it, the user can easily close the modal.

+## Testing on desktop
+All steps are performed in browsers:
+ - Chrome - Version 111.0.5563.65 (Officiell version) (64 bitar)
+ - Microsoft Edge - Version 111.0.1661.44 (Officiell version) (64 bitar)
+ - Firefox - 111.0 (64-bitars)

+ ### This has been verified on every page:
+- Hover over each image has been made.
+The effect has been confirmed to be correct.
+- The Play Game button has been pressed and confirmed to take the user to the page with game board.
+- The Back button has been pressed and confirmed to take the user back to Home page.
+- The Instructions Game button has been pressed and confirmed to take the user to the Game Instructions Modal.